unoplatform/uno/doc/articles/guides/10-implementing-singleton-token-service.md

 # Implementing a singleton token service

-It is common to use the **Singleton** pattern when creating services that consumed in multiple places in an applications code-base.
+It is common to use the **Singleton** pattern when creating services that are consumed in multiple places in an application's codebase.
 The singleton pattern helps enforce the notion that only one instance of a service should exist.
 The following steps will walk through the implementation of generic abstract base class for a singleton and the use of it in the creation of the **TokenService**.

 > [!TIP]
 > If you want to learn more about the **Singleton** pattern and how it can be implemented in C#, review the following resource: